 I visited Doreen recently, and she told me about her family’s proud heritage.
 Sadly, there is little recorded history of this remarkable family, although the local Fred Light Museum in Battleford features an attractive display.

 Here is Doreen at the museum with her family photos.

 (Note: Doreen Gilles passed away on August 21, 2018.
 I’m happy that she lived such a long and full life.
 She was a patriotic Canadian and so proud of her father and brothers.
 Rest in peace, Doreen Ballendine Gilles.)

 The family’s impressive service record begins with her father, John Ballendine, and his older brother James.
 Both earned fame as crack snipers in the Great War.

-The boys were of mixed white and aboriginal heritage.
-When I think about them, I'm reminded of the Cree snipers in Joseph Boyden’s well-known novel called Three Day Road.
+The boys were of mixed white and indigenous heritage.
+When I think about them, I’m reminded of the Cree snipers in Joseph Boyden’s well-known novel called Three Day Road.

 Their original name wasn’t Ballendine.
 Their father was Frederick Ermineskin of Hobbema, Alberta.
 But Frederick chose the surname of his adoptive father Peter Ballendine, because he admired the Scottish fur trader.

 Frederick moved to Saskatchewan and married a local Métis girl named Sophie Gardiner Cardinal.
 They had two sons: James, born in 1882; and John, born on August 9, 1883.
 John, shown here on the right with an unknown friend, was a handsome lad, and looked very dapper in this early photograph.